 The idea of freezing credit is one that many consumers haven’t heard of, but it can be an extremely useful way to manage a credit rating and credit score.
-(If you don’t know your credit score, here is an easy, free way to find out what it is).
 With credit freezing, credit agencies can limit or restrict credit activity on a person’s profile.
 This can be helpful if someone wants more stability and predictability about what goes on in the credit account.
 Here is what experts are recommending to individuals and families about using credit-freezing strategies.

 One of the biggest reasons for freezing credit is to prevent identity theft.
 When a person feels vulnerable to identity theft, for example, when a wallet or purse is lost or financial paperwork is misplaced, a credit freeze makes it harder for an identity thief to operate.
 If thieves get access to personal information, they can set up dummy accounts or hack into the credit profile using the Social Security number, financial account numbers and other identifiers.
 Then they start credit activity in that other person’s name.